It’s been a long 5 weeks.

 In this situation, I was reminded that the key to my liberation is my ability to grant myself permission to let go.

-What about you, what do you do when life events trump your plans?
+What about you?
+What do you do when life events trump your plans?

 I don’t see this as failure, I see it as appropriately changing priorities.
 Lofty goals, but hey life happens and you handled it well… Now if the the writing and exercising gets done sometime in the future, Great!
 But it shouldn’t be done because you failed to do it previously.
 It should be done because you want to do it.